oz/cyprio.net/wtf/2012-08-13-using-newsbeuter-with-tmux-and-w3m-to-read-news.md

 ---
-title: Using newsbeuter with tmux and w3m to read news
+title: "Using newsbeuter with tmux and w3m to read news"
 ---

 I consume most news through RSS feeds.
 If you don't, this post is probably of